nitsvutt/random-question-generator/README.md

 <div id="introduction"/>

 ## 1. Introduction
-This is a small project providing a basic interface to scrape IELTS Speaking questions from https://next.ieltsbro.com/forecast/ and then random questions for me to practice while I learning IETLS several years ago.
-Nowadays, people tend to effectively practice with some powerful AI Agent instead of this classic way.
+This is a small project providing a basic interface to scrape IELTS Speaking questions from https://next.ieltsbro.com/forecast/ and random questions for me to practice while I was learning IElTS several years ago.
+Nowadays, people tend to effectively practice with some powerful AI Agents instead of this classic way.

 <div id="overview"/>